nytlabs/streamtools/README.md

 Streamtools is the result of three sets of observations we've been making in the NYT R&D lab for a while now.
 These are:
-* *The world is nonstationary.* In the past our analysis was typically based on a snapshot of available data, and we would forget, for a moment, that the underlying system is constantly changing.
+* *The world is nonstationary.* It's not uncommong for our analysis to be based on a snapshot of available data, arrange in a table.
+We forget, for a moment, that the underlying system is constantly changing and assume, instead, that the system's properties are static during the period the data was collected.
 We call this assumption the '[stationarity](http://en.wikipedia.org/wiki/Stationary_process)' assumption, and it's a pretty common one.
-However, when studying systems whose properties change over time can lead to some poor modelling.
+However, when studying systems whose properties change over time, this assumption can lead to some poor modelling.
 For example, when studying a system as complex as an audience, it is critical to realise that the audience's properties are changing on many different time frames.